gvwilson/fiction/santas/index.md

 It reminded him uncomfortably
 of the way the elves in his parents' workshop always stepped aside for him, and of the fact that he'd never really noticed that they did that.

+[^airship-mess]: The airship, that is—Finner never got to see the mess on the first airship, and technically, it didn't attack the *Dancing Marmot*: it was just along for the ride when the airship did.

 "But how'd you find me?" he asked.